anontechnology/documentation/docs/libraries.md

 ### Deleting Regulations from the Vault

-To remove a [Regulation](/glossary/regulation), specify the key of the Regulation to be removed.
+To remove a [regulation](/glossary/regulation), specify the key of the regulation to be removed.
 A boolean denoting the status of the operation will be returned.

 === "Java"